jimz011/homekit-infused/docs/index.md

 Warning:
 - I am not responsible for any data loss or defects that are caused by user error.
 - Any custom card/component used in this project is not made by me and all credits should go to the original creator.
-- Every custom card/component used in this project has a link to it's original repo and creator.
+- Any custom card/component used in this project has a link to it's original repo and creator.

 # Hardware I use personally for this setup
 #### Computer